Trains, Railroads, and the Huntington Family Business

 by Nancy Armitage

-In 1890’s, Collis Huntington had 50,000 employees under him at Southern Pacific Company, no small task to run that large company.
+In 1890’s, Collis Huntington had 50,000 employees under his leadership at Southern Pacific Company; no small task to run that large company.
 When Collis Huntington died in August of 1900, it was rumored that the economy of the United States would be shaken, he was so wealthy.
-The day that they buried this great American man, Collis Huntington, they stopped all operations of trains, ships, & ferries for 9 mins.
+The day that they buried this great American man, Collis P. Huntington, they stopped all operations of the Southern Pacific trains, ships, & ferries for 9 mins.

 For years, Collis had groomed Henry E. Huntington (Collis’ favorite nephew) to replace him as President when he passed away.
 But when it came to a executive vote of the President at the Southern Pacific; the board didn’t vote for H.E.
 Huntington; they voted for H. E. Harriman instead.

 Southern Pacific Co.
-Offices (President: Collis Huntington) NYC and SF, CA
+Offices (President: Collis Huntington) NYC, NY & SF, CA

 Collis P. Huntington main office branches of Southern Pacific Co. where in New York & San Francisco.
 The offices were on Broad St. in NYC & San Francisco on Montgomery St. He also owned large amounts of stock in all of these companies & many more.
 In the 1890’s, Collis nephew, H. E. Huntington was the Secretary to the President at Southern Pacific Co.